Consensys/besu-plugins/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://github.com/ConsenSys/besu-plugins/blob/master/LICENSE)
 [![Discord](https://img.shields.io/badge/Chat-on%20Discord-blue)](https://discord.com/invite/TCtK3YM)

-**Quorum Besu Plugins** allows to extend the Hyperledger Besu functionality.
+**Quorum Besu Plugins** extends the Hyperledger Besu functionality.
 It uses the Plugin API to retrieve data from any Besu network, public or permissioned and feed it into an application or system.

 This API exposes data about the following components: